 As one of WA’s premier holiday destinations, accommodation around New Year in the South West can often be difficult to secure.
 We think that camping is the best way to experience all that the festival offers and we really encourage you to get into the festival vibe.
-If you’d love to camp, but want it all done for you – you should choose our Pampered Camper ticket!
+If you’d love to camp, but want it all done for you – you should choose our Pampered Camper ticket (Sorry!
+All Pampered Camper tickets are now sold out).

 However, if you would like alternative accommodation we recommend you arrange your accommodation as soon as possible.
 Visit The Busselton Visitor Centre regarding local accommodation.
 Note that the Tasar World Sailing competition will be held in Busselton 2- 9 January, so accommodation in Busselton will be more difficult to come by more than usual.